nguyenphuminh/JeChain/README.md

 Just do some port-forwarding, drop your public IP + the port you forwarded in and you are set!

-If you don't know how to forward port, just search it up online, each router model should have its own way to do port-forwarding.
+If you don't know how to forward port, just search it up online, each router model should have its way to do port-forwarding.

 ## Smart contracts?

-Smart contract is fairly new feature in JeChain.
+Smart contract is still a fairly new feature in JeChain.
 It is only a proof of concept currently and is likely going to change in the future, but for now, you can read [this document](./CONTRACT.md) on creating smart contracts using a small language I have created called `jelscript`.

 Remember to only use it for experimental purposes, I can not guarantee that this feature will be changed or not in the future.
 The language is also really limited and far from ready.